CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.4 emergency management.txt

 ### 1.2 Objective

 The aim of the module emergency management is to describe requirements that ensure information security even in critical situations.
-To this end, the corresponding measures are to be embedded in a holistic continuity management and to consider all aspects that are necessary to be able to maintain information security even in the event of a damaging event.
+To this end, the corresponding measures are to be embedded in a holistic continuity management and to consider all aspects that are necessary in order to be able to maintain information security even in the event of a damaging event.
 This ranges from planning to checking all processes.

 ### 1.3 Delimitation